stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 You can modify the vCenter specific values on the Settings tab after you create the environment.

+.. note:: Beginning with Fuel 6.1 release, you can
+          create an environment with dualhypervisor
+          support (KVM or QEMU with vCenter).

+If you would like to have only vCenter as a hypervisor, leave the radiobutton with KVM/QEMU as is, select vCenter checkbox and enter the specific credentials.

 .. image:: /_images/user_screen_shots/vcenter-hv.png
    :width: 50%